background-shape

 No auto-generated budgets.

-Simplifi builds your spending plan for you, based on your existing habits.
+Simplifi builds a spending plan for you, based on your existing habits.
+It sounds customized, but without your active involvement it’s still one-size-fits-all approach.

-Vermillion starts with a blank slate.
-You decide what your money should do.
+Vermillion asks you to decide what your money should do.
 That requires more thought, and that thought is where the value is.

 Focus over features.